coryking/camoufox/FIREFOX_142_UPGRADE_NOTES.md

 4. Manually fixed source code to add includes at new location
 5. Regenerated patch with `git diff > ../patches/font-hijacker.patch`
 6. Tested fix by reverting to checkpoint and reapplying patch

+### Example: Firefox 142 No Search Engines Patch Fix

+The `no-search-engines.patch` failed in Firefox 142 because the line numbers in `browser/components/urlbar/UrlbarProviderInterventions.sys.mjs` had shifted.

+**Problem:** The patch expected the `isActive` method's `if` condition to start at line 494, but Firefox 142 had the condition starting at line 491, causing the patch to fail when trying to modify line 494.

+**Solution:** Updated the patch to modify the correct line where the `if (` statement begins, changing it to `if (true ||` to make the provider always active.

+**Investigation Steps:**
+1. Patch failed on `browser/components/urlbar/UrlbarProviderInterventions.sys.mjs` hunk at line 494
+2. Examined the reject file showing the expected change from `if (` to `if (true ||`
+3. Found the actual `if (` statement was at line 491, not 494
+4. Manually changed the condition to `if (true ||` to make the provider always active
+5. Verified the second hunk in `toolkit/components/search/SearchEngineSelector.sys.mjs` applied successfully
+6. Regenerated patch with `git diff > ../patches/no-search-engines.patch`
+7. Tested fix by reverting to checkpoint and reapplying patch

 ### Common Patch Failure Causes